We teach through a variety of methods, all centred on three main areas of study.

 We offer extensive performing opportunities for students.
-We support many different kinds of activities, reflecting the eclectic and all-embracing ideals of our musical interests.
+We support many different kinds of activities, reflecting the all-embracing ideals of our musical interests.

 The Performance Studies programmes at Newcastle are innovative and challenging, with an emphasis on combining first class one-to-one tuition with carefully structured training in different kinds of collective performance, providing a solid basis for successful musical practice in the future.

 At both undergraduate and postgraduate level, students get the chance to work alongside professional musicians and to perform in public and we run a lively programme of concerts, recitals and gigs throughout the academic year.